Irish Book Awards

 The Irish Book Awards are Irish literary awards given annually to books and authors in various categories.
 It is the only literary award supported by all-Irish bookstores.
 The primary sponsor is An Post, the state owned postal service in Ireland.

 History

 First awarded in 2006, the Irish Book Awards grew out of the Hughes & Hughes bookstore's Irish Novel of the Year Prize, which was inaugurated in 2003.
 Since 2007 the Awards have been an independent not-for-profit company funded by sponsorship.
 Bord Gáis Energy sponsored the awards from 2012 until 2018, when An Post took over sponsorship.

 Description

-There are currently nine categories, seven of which are judged by the Irish Literary Academy, and two by a public vote.
+As of 2025, there are around 20 awards, some of which are judged by the Irish Literary Academy, and a few by public vote.
+Three are for books for children and young adults.
 There is also a lifetime achievement award.